bw2/bw2.github.io/2022-05-04-phenotype-based-prioritization.md

 **How many genes would someone need to look through for a typical case?**

-From the above plot, a conservative approach would be to only consider the top 5 results (x-axis) and only if they have a post-test probability (PTP) of 1% or higher (y-axis).
+From the above plot, a conservative approach would be to only consider the top 5 results (x-axis cutoff) and only if they have a post-test probability (PTP) of 1% or higher (y-axis cutoff).
 Based on these cutoffs, there would be 3 results to look at on average, but 39% of cases would have 5 or more results with PTP > 1%:

 <img width="425" alt="image" src="https://user-images.githubusercontent.com/6240170/166865247-43ebc202-8007-41a0-b951-9a1cecf9048e.png">